wireapp/wire-docs/src/understand/single-sign-on/main.rst

    IdP

-       An identity provider (abbreviated :term:`IdP` or :term:`IdP`) is a system entity that creates, maintains, and manages identity information for principals and also provides authentication services to relying applications within a federation or distributed network.[1][2]
+       In the context of Wire, an identity provider (abbreviated :term:`IdP` or :term:`IdP`) is a service that provides SAML single sign-on (:term:`SSO`) credentials that give users access to Wire.

-       Identity providers offer user authentication as a service.
-Relying party applications, such as web applications, outsource the user authentication step to a trusted identity provider.
-Such a relying party application is said to be federated, that is, it consumes federated identity.

-       An identity provider is “a trusted provider that lets you use single sign-on (:term:`SSO`) to access other websites.”[3] :term:`SSO` enhances usability by reducing password fatigue.
-It also provides better security by decreasing the potential attack surface.

-       Identity providers can facilitate connections between cloud computing resources and users, thus decreasing the need for users to re-authenticate when using mobile and roaming applications.[4]

-       See: `IdP at Wikipedia <https://en.wikipedia.org/wiki/Identity_provider>`__

    Curl